We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Most of your ammo will be roughly four to five inches in length with a one-inch diameter.
 This makes the ammo easy to fire but also easy to lose.
 It’s not uncommon to find a random dusty dart wedged behind a piece of furniture months after it was “lost in battle.”

 A tip for parents: if you know for a fact that your child is prone to losing things, we advise buying extra ammo just in case.
-But don’t hand over all of the ammo at once.
-Encourage the child to clean up after him or herself and reclaim all used ammo when play is done.

 If your goal is to go in and wallop everyone in a single spray, you have two options: standing still and blasting everything in sight, or running around so you get plenty of shots.